-The Canara Bank public provident fund interest rate is 7.1%.
+The Canara Bank public provident fund interest rate is 7.10% p.a. as of December 2023.
 The Ministry of Finance announces the interest rate every quarter.
 The interest rate on PPF account in Canara bank is compounded annually.
 One can estimate their returns from investment in a Canara Bank public provident fund using a PPF calculator.
 Scripbox’s PPF calculator is free to use and is available online.

 The interest that one earns on PPF is completely exempt from tax.
 Moreover, the maturity amount also qualifies for tax benefits as per the Income Tax Act, 1961.